-Three years into owning his studio condo in New Orleans, Riley Adams’ upstairs neighbor had a leak in his bathroom.
+Three years into owning his condo, Riley Adams’ upstairs neighbor had a leak in his bathroom.

 The water damage caused Adams’ ceiling to collapse.
 The entire thing needed replacing.
 Either Adams or his neighbor were going to face a serious insurance claim.

-To err on the side of caution, Adams gave his insurance company a call.
+Adams decided to contact his insurer.
 They had an inspector who represented his neighbor’s insurance company assess the damage.
-After the inspection, the inspector offered an opinion on who was liable.
+After the inspector offered an opinion on who was liable.

-The inspector determined the neighbor to be solely responsible since the leak from his unit caused Adams’ ceiling to collapse.
-If he had to assume some of the liability, the inspector told Adams that filing a claim with his insurance company would mean a tremendous spike in his premiums.
+The inspector determined the neighbor to be responsible since the leak from his unit caused Adams’ ceiling to collapse.
+If he had to take on some of the liability, the inspector told Adams filing a claim with his insurer would mean a crazy spike in his premiums.

-“I didn’t inquire how much, as I was grateful to have no financial responsibility,” says Adams, who is a 30-year-old financial analyst and founder of Young and Invested.
+“I didn’t ask how much, as I was grateful to have no financial responsibility,” says Adams, who is the founder of Young and Invested.

-So what is condo insurance, what does it cover, and why do you need it?
-Let’s dig in:
+So what is condo insurance and what does it cover?

 What is condo insurance?

 Condo insurance covers the structure of the building, your personal items, and liability for any injuries sustained at your place.
 It’s very similar to homeowners insurance.

 But condo insurance works slightly differently.
-This is because you share the structure with all the condo owners in the building.
+Remember, you share the structure with all the condo owners in the building.

 This means that condo insurance breaks down into two categories: